Famous Cemeteries of The United States

 Its list of graves reads like a who’s who of political, business and artistic luminaries including, Fiorello LaGuardia, Miles Davis, Duke Ellington, Nellie Bly, Celia Cruz, Elizabeth Cady Stanton, Irving Berlin and many more.

-What truly distinguishes Woodlawn, however, is the multi ethnicity that exists among its residents.
+What truly distinguishes Woodlawn, however, is the multi-ethnicity that exists among its residents.

-Tombstones are crafted in Hindi, Chinese, Cyrillic, Hebrew just to mention a few.
+Tombstones are crafted in Hindi, Chinese, Cyrillic, and Hebrew just to mention a few.
 There are no ethnic “sections.”

 The underground demographics in Woodlawn mirror multicultural New York City above ground.